Guides

 if (session.user) {

-session.user.organizationId = token.organizationId;
+session.user.organizationId = token.organizationId as string;

-session.user.licenses = token.licenses;
+session.user.licenses = token.licenses as string[];

-session.user.entitlements = token.entitlements;
+session.user.entitlements = token.entitlements as string[];

 }